EmpiresCommunity/website/README.md

 ## Stuck?

-If you get stuck trying to follow these steps, [open an issue](https://github.com/EmpiresCommunity/website/issues/new).
+If you get stuck try to follow these steps, [open an issue](https://github.com/EmpiresCommunity/website/issues/new).